4/28/2020

 John Lovallo

-Hey guys, thank you for taking my call and I hope everyone is doing well.
-First question is, can you just help frame the magnitude of the improvement or in-order activity over the past two weeks, maybe on a -over-year basis?
+Hey, guys.
+Thank you for taking my call, and I hope everyone is doing well.
+First question is, can you just help frame the magnitude of the improvement in order activity over the past two weeks, maybe on a year-over-year basis?
 I mean, are we talking about kind of down mid-single digits?
-Is it closer to flat -over-year?
+Is it closer to flat year-over-year?
 Any color would be helpful.

 speaker